What is copyright?

 How long does copyright last?

-The period of protection will differ depending on the type of creative work.
+The period of protection will differ depending on the type of creative material.

 - Artistic, literary, musical and dramatic works are protected from the time the work is created until 70 years after the creator has died.

-- Films, sound recordings and broadcasts are protected for 70 years from the end of the year in which the work was released.
+- Films, sound recordings and broadcasts are protected for 70 years from the end of the year in which the film, sound recording or broadcast was released.

 What is the public domain?

-Once the period of copyright protection expires, the work is in the ‘public domain’.
-This means that anyone can copy the work without having first to obtain permission from the copyright owner.
+Once the period of copyright protection expires, the material is in the ‘public domain’.
+This means that anyone can copy the material without having first to obtain permission from the copyright owner.

-If you want to use someone else’s work, you can generally only use it if:
+If you want to use someone else’s material, you can generally only use it if:

 - You ask the copyright owner for permission and they give it.
 This is called permission or a licence.

-Students can copy and communicate limited amounts of works under “fair dealing” without seeking the permission of the copyright owner.
+Students can copy and communicate limited amounts of material under ‘fair dealing‘ without seeking the permission of the copyright owner.
 To rely on fair dealing, the use of the material must be fair and for the purpose of:

 - research or study